davesilva/dna-viewer/README.md

 ### Importing new data

-I included some preprocessed test data, but if you want to import new sequences, copy the rdf file to the `import` directory and then, use the import data script like this:
+I included some preprocessed test data, but if you want to import new sequences, copy the rdf file to the `import` directory and then use the import data script like this:

     docker-compose run app import-data import/YOUR_FILE.rdf